amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

 ## Deploying the Aqua Operator

 1. Create a new namespace/project called "aqua" for the Aqua deployment.
-2. Install the Aqua Operator from Red Hat's OperatorHub and add it to the "aqua" namespace.
+2. Install the Aqua Operator from Red Hat's OperatorHub and deploy it to the "aqua" namespace.

-## Deploying the Aqua CSP custom resources
+## Prepare your environment
 First, make sure to set the requirements that are specified [here](FirstSteps.md)

 Before you start, you will need to supply two secrets for the deployment: